tenaciousdlg/cloudflare_terraform/waf/README.md

 ## Pre-requisites

 An important thing to know at the beginning of this tutorial is that if you're going to use Terraform to manage the new WAF you must only use Terraform.
-If you havve already created a ruleset (toggled on the new WAF) in the dashboard you must delete that ruleset first.
+If you have already created a ruleset (toggled on the new WAF) in the dashboard you must delete that ruleset first.
 Subsequent changes can then be made via Terraform.
-The deletion of these dashboard made rulesets needs to be done via the Cloudflare API with the following two calls.
+The deletion of these dashboard made rulesets needs to be done via the Cloudflare API with the following two calls for the Zone WAF.

-To use this example you must have the [jq](https://stedolan.github.io/jq/) utility installed.
+To use the following example you must have the [jq](https://stedolan.github.io/jq/) utility installed.

 1. First list any created rulesets.